Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 -

-You feel called toward ancestral and cultural approaches to mourning, and are curious about how grief has been held within community and ritual.
+You are curious about ancestral and communal approaches to mourning, and how grief has traditionally been held through ritual, remembrance, and community.

 -

-You are drawn to Irish mythology, folklore, and the Gaelic Otherworld, and want to explore their relationship to death, grief, and transition.
+You are drawn to Irish mythology, folklore, the Bean Chaointe, and the Gaelic Otherworld, and wish to explore their relationship to death, grief, and liminal thresholds.

 -